Bl4ckh34d/KesslerSyndrome/README.md

 ## 🙏 Acknowledgments

 - Built with [Godot Engine](https://godotengine.org/)
-- Inspired by classic space shooter games
+- Inspired by classic endless runners and minimalist game design
 - Special thanks to the Godot community for excellent documentation and support
+- A testament to what can be achieved with pure code and creativity

 ## 📞 Contact